pohly/enhancements/keps/sig-storage/1472/README.md

 - compute the union of the topology segments from these `CSINodeDriver` entries.

-For each entry in that union, potentially one `CSIStoragePool` is created with a node selector that uses the topology key/value pairs as node labels.
+For each entry in that union, one `CSIStorageCapacity` object is created for each storage class where the driver reports a non-zero capacity.
+The node selector uses the topology key/value pairs as node labels.
 That works because kubelet automatically labels nodes based on the CSI drivers that run on that node.

 #### With central controller, generic solution

-For all other cases, a new CSI call to enumerate storage pools will be needed.
-At a minimum, that call must return a list of entries where each entry has the topology segments for the corresponding pool.
+For all other cases, a new CSI call to enumerate storage topology segments will be needed.
+That call then might also include other information for each segment.

 #### Determining parameters

 After determining the topology as described above, external-provisioner needs to figure out with which volume parameters it needs to call `GetCapacity`.

-When `--enable-capacity=storageclasses` is used, it will iterate over all storage classes defined for the driver and call `GetCapacity` once per class with the parameters defined in the class.
-The result will be stored in one `CSIStoragePoolByClass` per storage class.
+It does that by iterating over all storage classes that reference the driver.

-If the current combination of topology segment for a pool and storage class parameters do not make sense, then a driver must return "zero capacity" or an error, in which case external-provisioner will skip this combination.
-This covers the case where some storage class parameter selects a certain storage pool, because information will then only be recorded for that pool.
+If the current combination of topology segment and storage class parameters do not make sense, then a driver must return "zero capacity" or an error, in which case external-provisioner will skip this combination.
+This covers the case where some storage class parameter limits the topology segment of volumes using that class, because information will then only be recorded for the segments that are supported by the class.

-When `--enable-capacity=ephemeral` is used, it will call `GetCapacity` without parameters and create the special `<ephemeral>` `CSIStoragePoolByClass` entry.

-While technically these options are orthogonal, not all combinations make sense.
-The expected usage is:
-* A driver that only supports ephemeral volumes should use only `--enable-capacity=ephemeral`.
-Storage classes that might (accidentally?) be created for the driver will be ignored.
-* A driver where parameters have an effect should use `--enable-capacity=storageclasses`, combined with `--enable-capacity=ephemeral` if ephemeral volumes are supported.

-#### CSIStoragePool lifecycle
+#### CSIStorageCapacity lifecycle

-external-provisioner needs permission to create, update and delete `CSIStoragePool` objects.
-Before creating a new object, it must check whether one already exists with the relevant attributes (driver name + nodes) and then update that one instead.
-Obsolete objects needs to be removed.
+external-provisioner needs permission to create, update and delete `CSIStorageCapacity` objects.
+Before creating a new object, it must check whether one already exists with the relevant attributes (driver name + nodes + storage class) and then update that one instead.
+Obsolete objects need to be removed.

-To ensure that `CSIStoragePool` objects get removed when the driver deployment gets removed before it has a chance to clean up, each `CSIStoragePool` object needs an [owner reference](https://godoc.org/k8s.io/apimachinery/pkg/apis/meta/v1#OwnerReference).
+To ensure that `CSIStorageCapacity` objects get removed when the driver deployment gets removed before it has a chance to clean up, each `CSIStorageCapacity` object needs an [owner reference](https://godoc.org/k8s.io/apimachinery/pkg/apis/meta/v1#OwnerReference).

 For central provisioning, that has to be the deployment or stateful